snltd/wavefront-sdk/README.md

 )
 ```

-We can write points too, assuming we have a proxy.
-You can't write points
+We can write points too, assuming we have access to a proxy, because
-directly via the API.
-Unlike all other classes, this one requires the proxy
+you can't write points directly via the API.
+Unlike all other classes, this
-address and port as its credential hash.
+one requires the proxy address and port as its credential hash.

 ```ruby
 require 'wavefront-sdk/write'